 How to Use the Paho MQTT Client in Python with Examples

-Since we want to use the Python implementation of the Paho MQTT client, we need to have a Python execution environment in place.
+To use the Python implementation of the Paho MQTT client, you’ll need a Python execution environment in place.
 There are different approaches to setting this up.

-To follow the approach I want to share, you can start a ready-to-use environment by clicking this link.
-Doing so will launch the Jupyter Notebook in your internet browser complete with a Python MQTT example code.
-We will go through it step-by-step in the following sections.
+You can start a ready-to-use environment by clicking this link to follow the approach I want to share.
+Doing so will launch the Jupyter Notebook in your internet browser with a Python MQTT example code.
+In the following sections, I will guide you through each step of the process.

-The use of this environment is straightforward.
-Click “play” (see the image below), and the selected Python code lines (= code marked with the blue vertical bar on the left) will run in your browser window.
+This environment is straightforward to use.
+Click “play,” as shown below, and the selected Python code lines (marked with the blue vertical bar on the left) will run in your browser window.

-If you decide to prepare or use your Python environment, install the Paho MQTT client.
-To do so, use the Python package tool.
-Check out this reference for more information.
+If you plan to prepare or use your Python environment, install the Paho MQTT client using the Python package tool.
+For more information, check out this reference.

 pip install paho-mqtt